lsst-uk/lsst-ir-fusion/dmu2/readme.md

 ## PanSTARRS

-We are using the HSC PanSTARRS/GAIA reference catalogue used for the public HSC releases which has been limited to 19 mag in r.
+We are using the HSC PanSTARRS/GAIA reference catalogue used for the public HSC releases.
+We also have a version limited to r<19 however the reduced depth affects astrometric calibration for VISTA.

-TODO: Use full catalogue and recalibrate positions to GAIA DR2?

 ## 2MASS